jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 That file contains several REST calls for establishing a NETCONF connection and creating or deleting L3VPN instances, for which we provide guidance below:

 ### Set up an L3VPN connection
-Three steps are required to create an l3vpn connection between two routers (we perform these steps in our [video](https://youtu.be/qxnMJG_Cz-c) which you can use a reference):
+Three steps are required to create an l3vpn connection between two routers (we perform these steps in our [video](https://youtu.be/qxnMJG_Cz-c) by commandline.
+Below we will make it easier by using Postman collections):

 #### 1. Establish a NETCONF connection
 This is between FRINX ODL and each of the two routers which we'll use for the L3VPN.